-This is so close to Los Angeles which makes it a favorite destination for many two-wheeled riders.
+This is so close to Los Angeles, making it a favorite destination for many two-wheeled riders.
 This slices through the beautiful Angeles National Forest and dots along La Canada.
-Along this road, you’ll be taken to Wrightwood with sweeps you in changes of gradual elevation.
+Along this road, you’ll be taken to Wrightwood, with sweeps you in gradual elevation changes.

 U.S. Route 12

-If you want the views of rolling forests, rivers, and historical backgrounds, this is where you need to be.
-It’s 40 miles away from Missoula, Montana, that makes you appreciate the sport.
+If you want views of rolling forests, rivers, and historical backgrounds, this is where you need to be.
+It’s 40 miles away from Missoula, Montana, which makes you appreciate the sport.